rcillo/rcillo.github.com/_posts/2013-04-05-make-yourself-dispensable.md

 7. back to the step 1

 This approach helped us to **double** the conversion rate.
 There were lots of things to optimize.

+I really believe it does not compromises innovation nor makes the product feels dried by reasoning.
+There is a myth about product design where it's believed that some people have a kind of accute sense for what should be built or not.
+I think that Apple used Steve Jobs to build the brand and this idea is the product of this campaign.
+Think about that...

 ### A linear programming analogy